porsche-design-system/porsche-design-system/packages/components/src/components/flyout-multilevel/flyout-multilevel.examples.md

 ## Basic

-The basic concept of the component is to have a button that opens the `p-navigation-flyout` and a basic 2-level navigation structure.
-The **1st level** is generated out of custom `p-flyout-navigation-item` components which generates a list of toggle buttons to navigate the 2nd level.
-These items can be filled with slotted anchor links as children which then represent the **2nd level** of the navigation and are styled automatically by the component.
+The basic concept of the component is to have a button that opens the `p-flyout-multilevel` and a basic 2-level multilevel structure.
+The **1st level** is generated out of custom `p-flyout-multilevel-item` components which generates a list of toggle buttons to navigate the 2nd level.
+These items can be filled with slotted anchor links as children which then represent the **2nd level** of the multilevel and are styled automatically by the component.

 The most important property of p-flyout is its `open` property.
 When it is set to `true` the flyout will be visible.

-In order to get notified when the `p-navigation-flyout` gets closed by clicking the x button, you need to register an event listener for the dismiss event which is emitted by `p-navigation-flyout`.
+In order to get notified when the `p-flyout-multilevel` gets closed by clicking the x button, you need to register an event listener for the dismiss event which is emitted by `p-flyout-multilevel`.

 <Playground :frameworkMarkup="codeExample" :markup="codeExample['vanilla-js']" :config="config"></Playground>

 ## Active identifier

-The `p-navigation-flyout` can be initialized with an `active-identifier` property.
-This identifier is used to open the flyout with the corresponding **2nd level** navigation item expanded.
-The `active-identifier` must match a value of the `identifier` property of the `p-flyout-navigation-item` component.
+The `p-flyout-multilevel` can be initialized with an `active-identifier` property.
+This identifier is used to open the flyout with the corresponding **2nd level** multilevel item expanded.
+The `active-identifier` must match a value of the `identifier` property of the `p-flyout-multilevel-item` component.

 <Playground :frameworkMarkup="codeExampleActiveIdentifier" :markup="codeExampleActiveIdentifier['vanilla-js']" :config="config"></Playground>

 ### <A11yIcon></A11yIcon> Accessibility hints

-Always take care that you expose the current state of the navigation to the user.
+Always take care that you expose the current state of the multilevel to the user.
 This can be done by using the `aria-current="page"` attribute on the corresponding anchor element.
 And this also causes automatic styling of this anchor.